mku11/visual-dsa/README.md

 ## Custom attributes using Extractor
 There is limited support for extracting custom attributes via code using an Extractor class.
-- The extractor class methods are called internally for each node type you assign them using the Extractor.registerAttrs() method.
+- The extractor methods/functions are called internally for each node type you assign them using the Extractor.registerAttrs() method.
 - You can extract data by implementing the Extractor.extract() method.
 Return types supported are arrays of objects.
 - See samples for more details.